cscorley/ieee-pandoc-template/README.md

 If you have some extra packages or LaTeX you want to define, throw it into `custom.latex`.
 It'll be inserted before the document environment begins.

+### arxiv uploading

+You can upload directly to arxiv after compiling. upload the `paper.tex` and `paper.bbl` files along with any figures.
+I set `graphicspath` in `template.latex` to make the figures folder work on arxiv without needing to edit stuff, but you can put them wherever suits you in `custom.latex`.

 ## contributing